Ed94/gencpp/docs/AST_Types.md

 <Content>
 ```

-The parser will perserve comments found if residing with a body or in accepted inline-to-definition locations.
+The parser will preserve comments found if residing with a body or in accepted inline-to-definition locations.
 Otherwise they will be skipped by the TokArray::__eat and TokArray::current( skip foramtting enabled ) functions.

 The upfront constructor: `def_comment` expects to recieve a comment without the `//` or `/* */` parts.
 It will add them during construction.